ABPD2001/rpi-cam-lib/README.md

 - its user-friendly and has advanced tools for professionals.
 - its lightweight.
-- has tiny tiny cache already.
+- has a tiny tiny cache already.
 - all tools in `rpicam-apps-lite` is usable on this library.
 - can wait and reserve camera to avoid **race-condition** bugs.
+- also can do advanced method of capturing videos and photos like _burst shots_, _capturing last 30 minutes_ or _live streaming_ and others...

+## APIs